 At Royal Chundu, the village provides, but it also runs, supports, drives and benefits from the lodge.
 We are a community-run lodge, one of very few of its kind in Africa.
 It’s a model that we believe can create massive positive change across Africa, and that can help build a stronger, more equal Zambia.

-- We offer training to anyone in our community through online hospitality courses and then practical experience at the lodge to back the online course up, in order for villagers to obtain certification.
+Starting with our people… 99% of our team are Zambian, including our managers.
+Most of us come from or live in one of the two villages right next door to the lodge – the agricultural Malambo village and the fishing-centric Muluka village.
+Providing training at the lodge, we’re able to give our team significant opportunities for growth.
+We offer training to anyone in our community through online hospitality courses and then practical experience at the lodge to back the online course, in order for villagers to obtain certification.

-- We support local fishermen by buying fresh fish from them – often from mekoro arriving on the water or River or Island Lodge – giving our guests a true taste of Zambia and monitoring that sustainable fishing measures and regulations are adhered to.
+We support the village gardeners through a Seed Project, donating seeds to anyone who wishes to grow crops for our kitchens, which we then purchase at market cost.
+We support local fishermen by buying fresh bream or parrot fish – often from mekoro arriving at River or Island Lodge.
+This enables us to give our guests a true taste of Zambia and ensure that sustainable fishing measures and regulations are adhered to.

-- We have various village Water Well Projects that we run through the Foundation on behalf of generous guest donors.
-We work with Pack For A Purpose - an initiative that encourages travellers to make a lasting impact in their travel destination by packing supplies for local communities, schools and clinics in need.
+We facilitate village Water Well Projects on behalf of generous guest donations and work with Pack For A Purpose - an initiative that encourages travellers to make a lasting impact in their travel destination by packing supplies for local communities, schools and clinics in need.

-Join us on a visit to the local village during your stay and get to know the personalities that make up the Royal Chundu family.
+Join us on a visit to the local Malambo village during your stay at Royal Chundu and get to know the faces that make up our greater family.

 Read more in our blogs: